Coupled Adaptable Backward-Forward-Backward Resolvent Splitting Algorithm (CABRA): A Matrix-Parametrized Resolvent

 We provide required background information and a literature review in Section \ref{cab:Sec:Background}.
-We then describe the proposed algorithm in detail and prove its convergence in Section \ref{cab:Sec:CABRA}.
-In Section \ref{cab:Sec:Opt}, we show that the algorithm parameters can be found via a family of semi-definite programs, and conclude by providing a set of numerical examples and applications in Section \ref{cab:Sec:Examples}.
+We then describe CABRA in detail and prove its convergence in Section \ref{cab:Sec:CABRA}.
+In Section \ref{cab:Sec:Opt}, we show that valid matrix parameters can be found via a family of semi-definite programs, and conclude by providing a set of numerical examples and applications in Section \ref{cab:Sec:Examples}.